AndrasKovacs/implicit-fun-elaboration/fcif/README.md

 Notation:
 - Metavariables are printed as `?n`, where `n` is an integer, meaning the `n`-th fresh metavariable.
+- Sometimes no name is available for a variable from the surface syntax.
+In this case, the variable is printed as `@n` where `n` is a de Bruijn index.
+For example, in `let foo : U = U → _`, because the non-dependent function is just a shorthand for a pi type, the codomain metavariable depends on the unnamed `U` domain, which is printed as a de Bruijn index.
+It would be an optimization to treat non-dependent functions specially in elaboration, so that no such dependencies are introduced.
 - Inserted binders which arise from curried function insertion are named `Γn`, where `n` is an integer. `n` isn't particularly informative, it comes from a combination of fresh meta ids and telescope refining.